-Orlagh Kelly, a barrister, trainer and consultant specialising in GDPR, explains how these regulations have affected law firms and what you should be doing about GDPR compliance
+Orlagh Kelly of Briefed (providers of GDPR training to the Bar Council), a barrister, trainer and consultant specialising in GDPR, explains how these regulations have affected law firms and what you should be doing about GDPR compliance.
+(Updated 1 August 2023)

 The General Data Protection Regulation rules continue to have an enormous impact on how law firms collect and use data.

 Back in January 2021, the UK formally adopted the GPDR into domestic law.
 It is now referred to as the UK-GDPR.